adekunleba/production-smack/README.md

 # production-smack
 A production grade SMACK application for ingesting and processing big data

 ## Description
-The project makes use of the Spark, Mesos, Akka, Cassandra and Kafka stack to process Big data from tweets, iot, timeseries and a typical recommender system engine.
+The project makes use of the Spark, Mesos, Akka, Cassandra and Kafka stack to process Big data from various sources

 Thus, there are multiple data flows that are continously coming in and being processed together.

+Furthermore, the project is divided into several modules:
+- Denegee - A data ingestion module
+- ditto-sc - iot digital twin engine based on Eclipse ditto

 AIM - Is to learn as much about building such stacks, integrating diverse algorithms for data processing and learn the scala functional paradigm on a production like project.